nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

     3. Resource Constraints: Feasibility of the resources.
 What is the amout of resources required to develop the features.
     4. Stakeholders
     5. Prioritizing the features

-Then the objective function is derived which helps determine good release plans.
+- Then the objective function is derived which helps determine good release plans.
 The author proposed a hybrid release planning framework.
 It is a 3 phased framework starting with the modeling the details of the problem.
 Planning objectives, Resource Allocation and Stakeholder voting are all a part of modeling.
 Then exploration is done where an actual solution to modeled problem is derived.
 Finally there is Consolidation where the solutions are analyzed and modifications are performed (Scenario-playing and Re-Estimation).

 Paper 2:

-This paper discusses the working of QUPER a model developed to support high-level decision making in release planning of quality requirements.
+- This paper discusses the working of QUPER a model developed to support high-level decision making in release planning of quality requirements.
+The main objective of release planning as mentioned is to maximize the benefits where 'benefit' has no explicit definiton.
+The author portrayed a few studies that stresses on strategic releae planning of quality requirements.
+One of them by Svahnberg et al. portray two methods addressing quality requirements 1.
+Quantitative Win-Win model 2.
+QUPER model stressing on quality and cost constraints.
+The author exemplifies the QUPER model and presents a full description of the application of this model in a company and various lessons learned.
+- Related work by Svahnberg et al. identified 24 different strategic release planning techniques where 14 are original and the other 10 being derived from them.
+The author states that two main factors motivated for the evolution of QUPER model: 1.
+A direct need of the industry 2.
+Lack of a suitable model to fulfil this criteria.